measurement-plane/detection-agent-ops/README.md

-# TimeTags Measurement Agent Deployment
+# Detection and TimeTags Measurement Agent Deployment

-This document provides instructions for deploying the timetags_measurement_agent Docker container on a Linux system.
-The agent interacts with a White Rabbit device and a Time Tagger device for precision measurements.
+This document provides instructions for deploying the detection_agent Docker container on a Linux system.
+The agent interacts with a Time Tagger device for precision measurements.

 ## Prerequisites

 Before deploying the container, ensure the following:
 - Docker installed on your system.
 - Device Connections:
-    - White Rabbit: Connected via a serial-to-USB adapter (e.g., `/dev/ttyUSB0`).
     - Time Tagger: Connected via USB with its serial number known (e.g., `2138000XXX`).
-- A running message broker (e.g., activemq) accessible at the specified `BROKER_URL`.
+- A running message broker (e.g., NATS) accessible at the specified `BROKER_URL`.

 ## Deployment Steps